 When To Go And Where In East Africa

-We have come up with some suggestions on when to go and where in East Africa.
+Let us talk about when to go and where in East Africa, in other words, the best time to go on safari in East Africa. and best places to visit in Africa.
 As you plan for your African vacation, you will need to be in the right place at the right time.

 There is no single best time to visit East Africa but there are rainy and dry seasons.
 Each has its advantages and each destination has its best moments, not least in the Maasai Mara/Serengeti where the seasonally-driven wildebeest migration takes place.
 If you have already decided when you are going on safari, it’s now time to choose where to travel to; if your dates are flexible, you can plan your safari better by understanding East Africa’s seasonal trends.